 Speaking at a City Council Meeting

 Individuals addressing the Council are given a three (3) minute time limit.
 Group representatives speaking for ten (10) or more individuals present in the Council Chamber may speak for ten (10) minutes.
 Members of the group will not be allowed to comment and will be asked to stand to confirm ten individuals are present.
-The Mayor or City Secretary must be advised that a group presentation will be made prior to reaching the item.
+The Mayor or City Secretary must be advised that a group presentation will be made before reaching the item.

 Types of Appearances

 No member of the public shall be permitted to conduct any verbal personal attack on the mayor, any individual member of the council, city staff, or member of any city board or commission.
 Any such personal attack, or attempted personal attack, may be challenged with a point of order or the mayor may interrupt an offending speaker to enforce this rule.
-The mayor may prevent any citizen from addressing the Council who makes comments or provides documents during public comments portion of the Council meeting that are defamatory, whether slander or libel, rise to the level of disorderly conduct, incite a riot, or are considered a breach of the peace.
+The mayor may prevent any citizen from addressing the City Council who makes comments or provides documents during the public comments portion of the City Council meeting that are defamatory, whether slander or libel, rise to the level of disorderly conduct, incite a riot, or are considered a breach of the peace.